 - Via syringe into a muscle or vein

-Opiate abuse can be treated at an opiate addiction treatment center in Orange County.
+No matter the form of taking opiates, the strong addiction is the same.
+However, there is hope.
+Opiate abuse can be treated at the Renaissance Recovery opiate addiction treatment center in Orange County, CA.

 How Does Opiate Addiction Start?

 If patients use opiate prescription medications for a long time, they might develop a tolerance.
 That means they need an increased dose to achieve the same result.
 If they stop using it, the dependence they develop causes withdrawal symptoms.
 Examples of those withdrawal symptoms from prescription drug addiction include:

 - Bone and muscle pain

 Developing an addiction has a lot to do with an individual’s tolerance.
 Once they become dependent on opiates, they must increase their dosage to feel the desired effects.
 Overdoses easily occur when tolerance unknowingly lowers.
 This danger might lead to a friend or family member suggesting that the individual visit an opiate addiction treatment program for help.

 What Are the Benefits of Opiate Addiction Treatment?

 Opiate withdrawal is one of the most significant benefits of attending an opiate addiction treatment center.
 Those withdrawal symptoms could be mild to severe depending on an individual’s overall health, amount of drug use, environment, and family history.